 I’ve come across quite a few homes in the DC area that have attic access.
 And while people today tend not to use attics quite as much as past generations, most of my clients still want to maintain the option.

 Attics don’t require you to leave a ton of dead space in your closet, though.
 I’d suggest adding a single hanging rod directly behind the spot where your attic door comes down.
-Since attic doors usually lower at an angle, this allows you to store less bulky items like blouses right behind it without sacrificing the ability to get up and down.
+Since attic doors in closets usually lower at an angle, this allows you to store less bulky items like blouses right behind it without sacrificing the ability to get up and down.

 You might also want to add decorative elements into the mix, like crown molding around both the perimeter of your room and the perimeter of your attic door.
 This allows the door to blend into the space and look like a planned part of your closet.